aido179/moggle/README.md

 If you create an account, moggle will store your previous games.

+You can challenge other players to games.
+Click on 'my account', and type a username into the challenge box.

 ##Technology
 Moggle is built using [meteor](http://www.meteor.com), with blaze.
 [Bootstrap](http://getbootstrap.com) is used for UI elements and layout.
 Simple.